 The applicable numeric water quality criteria are shown in Table 2-1.
 The applicable designated uses for all the waters subject to this report are aquatic life protection, water contact recreation, and public water supply.
 Most of the waters are designated as warmwater fisheries.
-Loop Creek is the only stream in the Upper Kanawha River watershed considered a troutwater.

-For the pollutants causing the impaired waters of this report, West Virginia numeric water quality criteria for warmwater fisheries and troutwaters vary only with respect to iron, and Loop Creek is not impaired pursuant to the troutwater iron criterion.
+Clear Fork above Dorothy, Hopkins Fork, Marsh Fork above Sundial, and Stephens Lake are the only streams in the Coal River watershed considered troutwaters.
+For the pollutants causing the impaired waters of this report, West Virginia numeric water quality criteria for warmwater fisheries and troutwaters vary with respect to iron and aluminum.
+Only Hopkins Fork, Clear Fork above Dorothy and Marsh Fork above Sundial are impaired pursuant to the troutwater iron criterion.
+Only Clear Fork above Dorothy is impaired pursuant to the troutwater aluminum criterion.